 Jonathan’s passion for architecture began at the age of 12 when is grandmother gave him a copy of Ayn Rand’s The Fountainhead.
 A lifelong pursuant of the arts, his passion for drawing, furniture design, and computer graphics continue to form the foundation of his success as an architect.
 Travel also plays an important role in Jonathan’s aesthetic values—while earning his Bachelor of Architecture at Roger Williams University, he completed study abroad programs at Wroxton College in Oxfordshire England and the Czech Technical University in Prague.
 When he’s not designing or sketching something, Jonathan enjoys spending time outdoors with his wife and their Rhodesian Ridgeback companions.

-Approaching design as a set of concerns that requires research in addition to application in practice, Mike actively publish articles in international architecture and urbanism journals, and currently hold a faculty position as an adjunct professor at Roger Williams University.
+Approaching design as a set of issues that requires research in addition to application in practice, Mike actively publish articles in international architecture and urbanism journals, and currently hold a faculty position as an adjunct professor at Roger Williams University.